2024–25 Ulster Rugby season: Summer internationals

-First block
+Domestic season: first block

 Ulster won their first pre-season friendly at home against Benetton, and lost their second the following Saturday away to Exeter Chiefs.

 The opening match of the URC season was at home against defending champions Glasgow Warriors.
 Replacement scrum-half David Shanahan gave Ulster a win with a last-minute try.
 Prop Corrie Barrett, out-half Aidan Morgan, and replacements hooker James McCormick and wing Werner Kok made their Ulster debuts.
 Former Connacht hooker Tadgh McElroy was signed as short-term injury cover, and travelled with the squad on two-week mini-tour to South Africa.
 Ulster lost to both the Lions in Johannesburg and the Bulls in Pretoria.
 Academy lock Charlie Irvine made his debut from the start against the Bulls, as did hooker McElroy and out-half James Humphreys from the bench.
 Prop Bryan O'Connor signed from Bedford Blues.
 Ulster then returned home and defeated Connacht and Ospreys, before losing away to Cardiff.